chibiboba/JS-202/My Notes/Lesson 4 Notes.md

   - Create 3 columns
   - Make first column an empty `<td><td>` with an `indent` attribute
-  - In CSS style, make that Coolum with the `indent` attribute a smaller width of for example `1rem`.
+  - In CSS style, make that Column with the `indent` attribute a smaller width of for example `1rem`.
 Then remove the border above the indented column.

   ```css
   table:first-of-type td.indent {